· FODMAP Diet Guide · guides · 8 min read

 Foods to Avoid When Bloating Is Severe

-Even some low FODMAP foods can contribute to bloating during acute episodes.
+Even some low FODMAP foods can trigger bloating during acute episodes.

 Temporarily Limit